cockroachdb/docs/frequently-asked-questions.md

 Yes.
 Every transaction in CockroachDB guarantees ACID semantics.

 - **Atomicity:** Transactions in CockroachDB are “all or nothing.”
-If any part of the transaction fails, the entire transaction is aborted, and the database is left unchanged.
+If any part of a transaction fails, the entire transaction is aborted, and the database is left unchanged.
-- **Consistency:** CockroachDB ensures consistency between a majority of replicas using the [Raft consensus algorithm](https://raft.github.io/).
-See How does CockroachDB survive failures? for more on replication.
+- **Consistency:** CockroachDB ensures consistency between a majority of replicas using the Raft consensus algorithm.
+See [how CockroachDB survives failures](#how-does-cockroachdb-survive-failures) for more on replication.
 - **Isolation:** By default, transactions in CockroachDB use serializable snapshot isolation (SSI).
 This means that concurrent transactions on the same data, whether reads or writes, will never result in anomalies.
 In cases where anomalies are low risk, you can choose the slightly more lenient snapshot isolation level (SI) to trade correctness for performance.
 - **Durability:** In CockroachDB, once a transaction has been committed, the results are stored on-disk permanently.